Programmable Media

 Important

-If you signed up through a third-party login (e.g., Google, GitHub or Heroku), changing your email associated with the third-party login without first resetting your Cloudinary credentials can lead to a loss of access to your Cloudinary account.
+If you signed up through a third-party login (e.g., Google, GitHub, or Heroku), changing your email associated with the third-party login without first establishing direct access to your Cloudinary account can result in being unable to log in.
 Before changing your third-party email, be sure to establish direct access to Cloudinary via the My Profile page of the Console Settings.

 Create and explore your account